Effective Date: May 30, 2018

-- We may also share information (including your first name and, in some cases, your email address) from comments that you have posted on our web site, forms you have filled out, and other submissions, with our business partners, who may use those submissions for analysis and marketing purposes.
+- We may also share information (including your first name and, in some cases, your email address, full name, address, or phone number) from comments that you have posted on our website, forms you have filled out, and other submissions, with our business partners, who may use those submissions for analysis and marketing purposes.

 - We may disclose information if we have a good faith belief that we are required to do so to comply with the law or legal process, such as in response to subpoenas, courts orders, or requests by government authorities, law enforcement authorities, courts, or regulators, including lawful requests by public authorities to meet national security or law enforcement requirements.

 - We may also disclose information if we believe your actions are inconsistent with our user agreements or policies, or to protect the rights, property or safety of ConsumerAffairs or others.

 - As we continue to develop our business, we may sell, buy, merge or partner with other companies or businesses, or sell some or all of our assets.
 In such transactions, or during related negotiations, we may share user information.

 - We may share information between and among ConsumerAffairs and our current and future parents, affiliates, subsidiaries and other companies under common control or ownership.

 - We may share your information when we otherwise have your permission.

 For more information about interest-based ads, or to opt out of having your web browsing information used for behavioral advertising purposes, please visit www.aboutads.info/choices.
 Your device may also include a feature (“Limit Ad Tracking” on iOS or “Opt Out of Interest-Based Ads” or “Opt Out of Ads Personalization” on Android) that allows you to opt out of having certain information collected through apps used for behavioral advertising purposes.